rebing/graphql-laravel/CONTRIBUTING.md

 **After a new stable release:** the tool auto-detects the new tag as the comparison base.
 Run `composer bc-baseline` to clean up stale entries.

+### Bumping the Laravel Major Version

+When upgrading the minimum supported Laravel version:

+1. Update `illuminate/contracts` and `illuminate/support` constraints in the
+   root `composer.json`.
+2. Update `illuminate/contracts` in `tools/phpstan/composer.json` to match --
+   this ensures larastan resolves against the same Laravel major version as the project.
+3. Update the `laravel/framework` constraint in root `require-dev`.
+4. Update the Laravel version matrix in CI workflows:
+   - `.github/workflows/tests.yml` (`matrix.laravel`)
+   - `.github/workflows/integration_tests.yml` (`matrix.laravel`)

 ### CI